-In 2010 she co-founded the Rett Syndrome Research Trust UK and serves as a trustee (organization now called Reverse Rett).
+In 2010 she co-founded the Rett Syndrome Research Trust UK and serves as a trustee (the organization is now called Reverse Rett).
 In 2013 she joined the Advisory Council for The Research Acceleration and Innovation Network (TRAIN) of FasterCures.
 Monica is also a member of the Patients Count Leadership Council.
 In 2016 Monica was invited to join the UNC Autism Research Center Advisory Board.
 She is a founding trustee of the American Brain Coalition.
 She was awarded Redbook magazine’s Mother & Shaker Award, alongside Katie Couric and Matilda Raffa Cuomo.
 In 2006, the Howard Hughes Medical Institute highlighted Monica’s efforts in the November issue of the HHMI Bulletin.
 In 2020 Monica was featured in a New York Times article.

-Under Monica’s leadership at RSRF and RSRT $93 million has been raised for Rett Syndrome/MECP2 research.
+Under Monica’s leadership at RSRF and RSRT, $93 million has been raised for Rett syndrome/MECP2 research.

 Monica was born in Italy and immigrated to the US in her childhood.
 The family traveled extensively due to her father’s employment and lived in numerous locations both within the US and Europe.
-Monica has an MBA with an emphasis in International Business from the University of Connecticut.
+Monica has an MBA with an emphasis in international business from the University of Connecticut.